Netnod/go-cidrman/README.md

 together with the IPv6 support developed in this fork.
 With IPv6 support now in `main`, the `ipv6-experimental` branch was removed as it's no longer relevant in this fork.

-New `RemoveCIDRs` functions were added (in June 2022) to remove/exclude CIDR blocks or IP ranges.
+New `RemoveCIDRs` functions added (in June 2022) to remove/exclude CIDR blocks or IP ranges.

-## Next to come

-New `SubsetCIDRs` functions in progress to select specific CIDR blocks or IP ranges to keep.
+New `SubsetCIDRs` functions added (in September 2022) to select specific CIDR blocks or IP ranges to keep.
-A bit lite the oposite of RemoveCIDRs, this selects what to keep instead of what to remove.
+A bit like the oposite of RemoveCIDRs, `SubsetCIDRs` selects what to keep instead of what to remove.

 ## The future

-For the time being, all needed features have been added to support Netnod's internal development needs.
+For now, all necessary features have been added to support Netnod's internal development needs.